muhammedadnank/Telegram-MP3-to-MP4-Bot/README.md

 - `/help` - View detailed usage instructions and features.
 - `/status` - Check current bot load and global stats.
 - `/cancel` - Abort your active processing task immediately.
-- `/commands` - Display a quick list of all available commands.

 ### 👑 Admin Commands (Owner Only)
 - `/users` - See total unique users in the database.